There are three questions often asked by people who have fallen victim to MTN Mobile Money fraudsters. These three are

-In a recent article, we learned about how someone became a victim to Mobile Money fraudsters, when they texted her with the number of a business partner.
+In a recent article, we learned about how someone became a victim of Mobile Money fraudsters when they texted her with the number of a business partner.
 It happened because the Mobile Money fraudsters came across conversations she had had with her clients and marked out the ones they could easily defraud of sums of money.

-Phone snatchers, burglars, ‘kwashey’ lords… all these miscreants work together with Mobile Money fraudsters and it won’t be off the mark to suggest they steal phones just so they can have a ready database.
+Phone snatchers, burglars, ‘kwashey’ lords… all these miscreants work together with Mobile Money fraudsters, and it won’t be off the mark to suggest they steal phones so that they can have a ready database.

-It may seem a surprise for some, but in the era of technology, you aren’t shielded from situations such as this.
+It may seem a surprise for some, but in the era of technology, you aren’t shielded from such situations.
 The best you can do is to be smart enough not to be taken advantage of.